Malappuram district: Rural governance

 Malappuram District Panchayat serves as the apex body for rural governance in the Malappuram district.
-The District Panchayat has 32 divisions, with members elected from each division.
-It is headed by a President and Vice President, elected by the members.
-The jurisdictional area of the District Panchayat covers the gram panchayats within the district.
+The District Panchayat has 33 divisions, with members elected from each division.
+The jurisdiction of the District Panchayat covers all Gram Panchayats within the district, excluding municipal areas.
+The District Panchayat is headed by a President and a Vice President, elected by the members, and has five standing committees for development, health and education, public works, welfare, and finance.